sayinathk/sayinathk.github.io/_posts/2020-11-22-Learn-how-to-negotiate-better-with-summary-of-Never-Split-difference-by-Chris-Voss.md

 ### Say "No" with Open Ended Questions:

-> “He who has learned to disagree without being disagreeable has discovered the most valuable secret of negotiation.” - Robert Estabrook
+> “He who has learned to disagree without being disagreeable has discovered the most valuable secret of negotiation” - Robert Estabrook

 - If you had thought, how am I supposed to disagree without being disagreeable.
 Then it means you had known about it all along, you just didnt know that you already know.
 Confusing isn't it.
 The answer lies in the question itself.
 Instead of saying "No" explicitly, you ask an open ended question like "How am I supposed to do that".
 With just one question, your problem has also become your counterpart's problem.
 The open question makes the counterpart to think what they just offered for you.
 All this without saying an explicit no. Amazing isn't it.
 Whereas when asked a Yes/No question, the counterpart blurts out a subconscious answer without needing to think much.